Each workflow action you create will also have a trigger. The trigger tells the action when to run based on the condition you set.

 When to use it: Require payment in full before continuing to the next step, especially before a Start a Workflow action that would trigger a workflow meant for paying clients only.
 Trigger a Send Primary Invoice action after payment is made to send a thank you email with the invoice to act as a receipt.

-When it runs: Relative to when a specified scheduled payment is paid on the primary invoice.
+When it runs: Relative to when a specified payment plan installment is paid on the primary invoice.
 This trigger is NOT compatible with the Create Invoice action.

 When to use it: When you break payments up into multiple installments (instead of collecting payment in full) and need to trigger certain actions based on certain payments being made.
 For example, sending a welcome email after a deposit is paid.